openpne/OpenPNE3-doc/coding-standards/coding-standards.en.rst

 Verbosity is encouraged.
 Variables should always be as verbose as practical.
 Terse variable names such as "$i" and "$n" are discouraged for anything other than the smallest loop contexts.
 If a loop contains more than 20 lines of code, the variables for the indices need to have more descriptive names.

+As a rule, defining variable in the global scope is NOT allowed.
+Accessing variable by using "global" keyword or using $_GLOBAL, is the superglobal variable, is NOT permitted.

 Constants
 ---------